Shreyash41/FoodOrderingApp/README.md

 </p>

 # Features
-* Destop Based Application made used in JAVA language.
+* Destop Based Application made in JAVA language.
-* Database can be maintained using Oracle SQL.
+* Database can be maintained using Oracle SQL Server.
-* Sign Up and Login features for new Employees.
+* Sign Up and Login features for new and existing Employees.
 * Employee can Login either as Cashier or as Admin.
 * Customer's menu is present for ordering food.
 * New Employee, New Product can be added (Only Admin Feature).